tadpoles -arrival | daily care | development | morph | stage two | guarantee

 We proudly offer Growafrog Kits in advanced stages of metamorphosis!
 Your students may observe tadpole to froglet development in one class period.

 We invite you to consider our Life Cycle Kit or Morph'in Tube Towns.
-Our Life Cycle Kit includes juvenille, back limb, front limb and froglet stages of development.
-The Morph'in Tube Towns include a tadpole, front limb tadpole and a froglet.
+Our Life Cycle Kit includes juvenille, back limb, front limb, 'metamorphic climax' and froglet stages of development.
+The Morph'in Tube Towns include a back limb tadpole and a front limb tadpole.
 Also, our Super Delux Kit includes a tadpole and a young froglet just post metamorphosis.

 |Tell a Colleague